What is a Housing Production Plan?

 An HPP is approved by the Massachusetts Executive Office of Housing and Livable Communities (EOHLC) for a five-year period and includes:

-The City of Worcester's HPP is possible through an FY2023 Housing Choice Grant Program award.
+The City of Worcester's HPP has been made possible through an FY2023 Housing Choice Grant Program award.
 It is part of Worcester's commitment to plan for and foster the production of housing that meets the needs of current and future residents.
-In addition, the consultant team drafting the HPP will also provide advisory support in developing an action plan for the Affordable Housing Trust Fund Board of Trustees.

 What is the Anticipated HPP Timeline?